adrorocker/php-switcher-mac/README.md

 brew services start php@7.1
 ```

-## Instrunctions
+## Instructions

 - In your `.bash_profile` file create a variable called `PHP_HOME`
 - Export the path: `export PATH=$PHP_HOME/bin:$PATH`
-- Give the script execution permissions and then move it to you bin folther so you can execute it as a global command.
+- Give the script execution permissions and then move it to you bin folder so you can execute it as a global command.

 ```bash
 chmod +x sphp.sh